TimTinkers/lettuce-wrap/README.md

 ### Start Mining

-Start ethminer using all detected OpenCL & CUDA devices.
+Start ethminer using all detected OpenCL and CUDA devices.

 ```typescript
 import { startMiner } from 'lettuce-wrap'